 Arkansas

 The state of Arkansas is more restrictive towards tiny homes.
-They require the minimum size for tiny houses to encase 600 square feet for it to be considered as a legal abode.
+They require the house to encase a minimum of 600 square feet for it to be considered as a legal abode.

 Rogers, however, allows tiny homes to be built within an existing residential area but only if they are the structure from the ground up with a permanent foundation.
 Bella Vista Lake Park also allows the development of these types of structures.